 This recipe is all hers - thanks so much, sis, for letting me share it here!

-Anyway - this recipe is about as easy as it gets and requires minimal prep work.
+This recipe is about as easy as it gets and requires minimal prep work.
 With 2 teenage daughters in the house and a busy schedule, my sister is the queen of quick and easy (and luckily DELICIOUS, too!) recipes so you'll be seeing more dishes shared here that came from her kitchen brilliance :-)

 This would make an excellent picnic dish or a packed workday lunch.
 Add in some leftover shredded chicken for an extra protein boost if desired!
 This dish is best served cold, but you can also warm it up if you prefer a hot dish.